loop-payments/prisma-lint/README.md

 ## Output

-There are a few output options:
+There are a few output options.

 ### Simple (default)